-Local taxes provide approximately 48% of annual fund revenue and are critical to the General Fund.
-Both property and motor vehicle assessed values experienced an increase for the 2019 tax year.
+Local taxes provide approximately 44% of annual fund revenue and are critical to the General Fund.
+Both property and motor vehicle assessed values experienced an increase for the 2020 tax year.
 The real estate market and business/industry activity in the County remain critical factors in sustaining local tax revenue.
-The district is relying more each year on local property tax revenue to fund improvements and new initiatives that are critical in the current educational environment.
+The District is relying more each year on local property tax revenue to fund operations and new initiatives that are critical in the current educational environment.